-The shareholders, on the recommendation of Nomination and Remuneration Committee and Board of Directors, approved the appointment of Mr. Rishabh Relan and Mr. Ashwani Aggarwal as Whole time Directors w.e.f.
-4th February, 2021 for a term of three years.
+The Board, on the recommendation of the Nomination and Remuneration Committee has recommended to shareholders, re-appointment of Mr. Rishabh Relan as a whole time Director of the Company for a further period of three years w.e.f.
+4th February, 2024.